shidoosh/Software-Construction-Laboratory/assignment1/README.md

 Delete the last part of the file, which contains the diff output.
 … except we didn't really want to do that, so undo the deletion.
 Turn the diff output into a comment, by surrounding it with "<!--" and "-->".
 Now let's try some search and replaces.
-Search the text document for the pattern '''<ol>'''.
+Search the text document for the pattern ol tag.
 How many instances did you find?
 Use the search and replace function to replace them all with the final-caps equivalent "<oL>".
 Check your work with viewing exer4.html with an HTML browser, and by running the shell command "diff -u exer1.html exer4.html >exer4.diff".
 The only differences should be changes from "<ol>" to "<oL>", and a long HTML comment at the end.
 # Exercise 1.5: Doing commands in Emacs
 Do these tasks all within Emacs.
 Don't use a shell subcommand if you can avoid it.